YassineFadhlaoui/Real-Time-Video-Streaming/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/YassineFadhlaoui/Real-Time-Video-Streaming/blob/master/LICENSE) file for details
+This project is licensed under the GPL-v3 License - see the [LICENSE](https://github.com/YassineFadhlaoui/Real-Time-Video-Streaming/blob/master/LICENSE) file for details

 ##Note :